Dominique Jolin

 Dominique Jolin, born October 24, 1964, in Quebec, is a Canadian writer, illustrator, scriptwriter and content producer.
 She is the creator of the characters Toopy and Binoo.

 Biography

 After university studies in youth literature, creative writing and scriptwriting, she published her first children's book in 1992, It's Not Fair! which earned her the Mr. Christie's Book Award.

 Since then, she has written and/or illustrated a hundred children's books published in French, English, Spanish, Catalan and Korean, many of which have won her awards and distinctions.

-In 1996, she created two outstanding characters for a literacy series: Toopy and Binoo.
+In 1996, she created two characters for a literacy series: Toopy and Binoo.

 In 2005, Dominique Jolin presented her characters to a production company, Spectra Animation.

 Then, in collaboration with Raymond Lebrun, author and director, she adapted Toopy and Binoo into an animated television series.

 In 2013, Dominique Jolin and Raymond Lebrun created two new animated series for children: YaYa & Zouk and Genius Genie.

-Dominique Jolin and Raymond Lebrun wrote and directed a feature-length animated film, Toopy and Binoo, which was released on August 2023.
+Dominique Jolin and Raymond Lebrun wrote and directed a feature-length animated film, Toopy and Binoo, which was released in August 2023.